mqtthiqs/mqtthiqs.github.io/_posts/2019-02-16-live-at-presences.md

 commissioned an original live performance.
-I will be [playing this new piece on Feb 16](https://www.maisondelaradio.fr/evenement/musique-contemporaine/concert-performance-n11/festival-presences-2019) in the Agora of Maison de la Radio.
+I will be [playing this new piece on Feb 16](https://www.maisondelaradio.fr/evenement/musique-contemporaine/concert-performance-n11/festival-presences-2019) in the Agora of Maison de la Radio on eight loudspeakers.